craigjefferies/compass/next-steps/readme.md

-# Idea and Improvements
+# Project Improvements and Key Ideas

-Due to currently using standard Gen AI interfaces and the inability to set hyperparameters, consider structuring prompts to encourage robust responses.

-In a standard prompt, include the following:
+## Overview

+**Challenge**: During testing, the system struggles particularly with the **Achieved-Merit grade boundary**.
+This issue stems from the model's difficulty in interpreting taxonomy-based grading (e.g., accurately identifying "explain" level ideas).
+The following improvements focus on refining the model's prompts to guide it toward clearer, more robust grading distinctions.

+## Prompt Structuring for Consistency

+As we currently use standard Gen AI interfaces without hyperparameter adjustments, refining prompt structure can improve response quality.
+Include this in standard prompts to enhance clarity and factual accuracy:

-> "Please provide a comprehensive, fact-based response to the following question.
-Focus on well-supported information, include relevant data or sources where possible, and avoid speculative answers.
-Summarize key points clearly and provide a balanced perspective on the topic."
+> "Please provide a clear, well-supported response.
+Focus on fact-based information, use relevant data or sources where possible, and avoid speculation.
+Summarize key points and offer a balanced view."

-This phrasing can help guide the model to deliver well-considered, factual, and thorough answers, even when hyperparameters like temperature cannot be manually adjusted.
+This prompt aims to guide the model in delivering precise, factual answers, even when we cannot manually adjust settings like temperature.

-## Additional Ideas and Improvements
+## Additional Improvements

-### Measuring Accuracy and Grading Ability
+### 1. Enhancing Grading Accuracy

-To quantify the model's grading accuracy, we could consider the following approaches:
+To better assess and improve the model’s grading ability, consider the following approaches:

-- **Collate Real-World Samples from Schools**: Gathering a diverse set of student work from schools would enable us to evaluate the model against real grading standards and feedback from educators.
+- **Real-World Samples Collection**: Gather a set of student work samples from schools.
+Comparing model responses to educator feedback will help gauge accuracy against authentic grading criteria.

-- **Generate Synthetic Data for Controlled Testing**: Creating synthetic data with predefined criteria and grading labels could allow for structured feedback loops.
-This synthetic dataset can simulate a wide range of grading scenarios, providing insights into the model’s grading consistency and accuracy.
+- **Synthetic Data for Testing**: Develop synthetic data with clear grading labels and criteria.
+This controlled testing environment allows for a structured feedback loop, highlighting areas for improvement in grading consistency.

-By using both real-world samples and synthetic data, we can achieve a balanced approach for evaluating grading ability and improving the model’s accuracy and reliability in educational settings.
+Combining real-world samples and synthetic data creates a balanced approach to evaluate and refine the model’s accuracy, especially at critical grade boundaries like Achieved-Merit.